nemo256/learn-ansible/README.md

 Key features of Ansible include:

-- <ins> Agentless Architecture </ins>: Ansible uses SSH or WinRM protocols to connect to remote systems, eliminating the need for installing agents on target machines.
+- **__Agentless Architecture__**: Ansible uses SSH or WinRM protocols to connect to remote systems, eliminating the need for installing agents on target machines.
 This makes it lightweight and easy to set up.

 - Declarative Language: Ansible uses a human-readable language called YAML (Yet Another Markup Language) to define tasks, configurations, and playbooks.
 This makes it easy to write, understand, and maintain automation code.